scifir/scifir-units/TO-DO.md

 - TODO: mention the WGS in the part of coordinates
 - TODO: add a section of "Optional knowledge"
 - TODO: add a system of surface parameterization of the human body
+- TODO: describe in detail how to measure in very small scale for each different base unit

 - TODO: add google analytics to the website of scifir-units of github pages